 From its humble beginnings as a simple food supplier, Leadenhall Market has definitely gone upscale.
 The covered market houses many permanent shops, the majority of which sell to an upmarket clientele.
-There are stores selling fine clothing, jewellery, and accessories.
+In addition, stores are selling fine clothing, jewellery, and accessories.

-The market gets quite a lot of trade from the nearby city workers who often stop in at lunchtime for a meal, so there are also shops to accommodate their needs such as a photo shop, a locksmith and shoe repair shop and a hairdresser.
+The market gets quite a lot of trade from the nearby city workers who often stop in at lunchtime for a meal, so there are also shops to accommodate their needs, such as a camera shop, a locksmith and shoe repair shop and a hairdresser.

 Fresh food at Leadenhall Market

 The market stalls feature mainly fresh foods such as meats, cheeses, and pasta.
 There are also stalls selling flowers, jewellery, and art.
 Leadenhall is also well known for its events, such as the annual “Light Up Leadenhall” event, where the Lord Mayor of London arrives to turn on the Christmas lights and draw the winning ticket for a fabulous Christmas Hamper.

 “Sax in the City” is another popular event at the market; it is a week-long celebration of jazz with lunchtime performances and a fantastic Party Night of live jazz.